hydra3333/vapoursynth-Deblock4/README.md

 # 2. Decision-status table

+**HISTORICAL SNAPSHOT (as of README v1.5); not maintained row-by-row.** For current status see the ratified authority set (see the Authority Note above).
+Rows marked [2C] were settled or changed by the Stage 2C ratifications and are annotated inline; other rows may still lag.

 | Topic | Current status | Position |
 |---|---|---|
 | One canonical algorithm | Settled | Required |